-West Virginia has always been committed to country, and the Mountain State has the highest number of men and women serving in the military per capita, a long, proud mountaineer tradition.
+West Virginia has always been committed to country.
 Pay homage to our fallen heroes across the hills, and learn more about how war time has shaped our history.

 Our Nation’s Finest in Weston

 Explore the boyhood home of a war hero, and artifacts of our area's biggest conflicts.

 WVU Jackson’s Mill 160 WVU Jackson Mill, Weston, WV 26452

 Start at the childhood home of Civil War Confederate General Thomas “Stonewall” Jackson.
 The tactically-minded man who became a symbol of heroism came to this sprawling farmstead as a young orphan, and the original mill from his boyhood still stands.
 You can explore the grounds and watch live demos of heritage crafts, including gristmilling, blacksmithing, candle making and more.
 You can even arrange classes to learn some of the arts.

 [Tip:] Stop into the general store before you leave for some WV-made jellies, soaps, folk art and cornmeal ground at from the mill.